Inferring Probabilistic Reward Machines from Non-Markovian Reward Processes for Reinforcement Learning: Introduction

 \section{Introduction}

-Traditionally, reinforcement learning techniques have relied on strong Markovian assumptions of the underlying decision process from which an optimal policy is to be derived.
-In particular, the reward signal by which an agent learns through positive or negative reinforcement of action outcomes is generally defined over the current state and action of an agent.
-The history of potentially meaningful states observed by the agent are not considered in such settings.
-However, many problem domains require taking into account this history for the decision problem at hand.
-Examples include learning in settings with sparse rewards \cite{adviceSAT}, rewards defined as regular expressions and formal logics \cite{camacho2019ltl}, and decision-making under partial observability \cite{toro2019learning}.
+Traditionally, reinforcement learning (RL) \cite{SuttonBarto98} techniques have relied on strong Markovian assumptions of the underlying decision process.
+In particular, the reward signal by which an agent learns through positive or negative reinforcement is generally defined as a function of the current state of the environment and the action of an agent.
+The history of states observed by the agent are not considered in such settings.
+However, many problem domains require taking into account this history.
+Examples include learning in settings with sparse rewards \cite{NeiderGaglioneGavranTopcuWuXu21}, rewards defined as regular expressions and formal logics \cite{CamachoIcarteKlassenValenzanoMcIlraith19}, and decision-making under partial observability \cite{IcarteWaldieKlassenValenzanoCastroMcIlraith19}.
 In such settings, the non-Markovian reward signal may not be known, but can be learned from traces of behavior.
-To that end, the problem of learning a structured representation from the reward signal of a decision process has received significant attention in recent years \cite{adviceSAT, xu2020SAT, gaon2020reinforcement, XuWuNeiderTopcu20, toro2019learning}.
-These structures are commonly represented in the form of weighted automata called reward machines \cite{icarte2018using, IcarteKlassenValenzanoMcIlraith20}.
-Reward machines serve to efficiently augment the state space of a non-Markovian reward decision process in order to reason about it as a Markov Decision Process (MDP) \cite{gaon2020reinforcement, xu2020active}.
-They also serve as a useful memory mechanism for reasoning over partially observable environments \cite{toro2019learning}, are useful for defining reward shaping functions to mitigate sparse reward signals \cite{camacho2019ltl, velasquez2020verification, velasquez2021dynamic}, and can be used to facilitate explanations of reinforcement learning systems \cite{xu2020active}.
+Recently, the problem of learning a structured representation from the reward signal has received significant attention.
+These representations often take the form of finite automata called reward machines \cite{IcarteKlassenValenzanoMcIlraith18,IcarteKlassenValenzanoMcIlraith22}.
+Reward machines can augment the state space of decision processes with non-Markovian rewards and thereby facilitate the use of classical techniques for Markov Decision Process (\mdp{}) on these more general types of environments \cite{GaonBrafman20, XuWuOjhaNeiderTopcu21}.
+They also serve as a memory mechanism for reasoning over partially observable environments \cite{IcarteWaldieKlassenValenzanoCastroMcIlraith19}, are useful for reward shaping to mitigate sparse reward signals \cite{CamachoIcarteKlassenValenzanoMcIlraith19,VelasquezMelcer20,VelasquezBisseyBarakBeckusAlkhouriMelcerAtia21}, and provide explanations of RL systems \cite{XuWuOjhaNeiderTopcu21}.